FAQs – Volunteering With The VAUpdated: November 3, 2022

-There are many military-related volunteer opportunities; some people donate their time with the USO, military aid societies such as the Navy-Marine Corps Relief Society or Air Force Aid Society, and even the Red Cross.
+There are many military-related volunteer opportunities.
+Some people donate their time to the USO, military-aid societies such as the Navy-Marine Corps Relief Society or Air Force Aid Society, and even the Red Cross.

-But some volunteers want to do work that is more closely associated with the needs of veterans and their families and the Department of Veterans Affairs offers plenty of ways to do that.
+But some volunteers want to work more closely associated with the needs of veterans and their families, and the Department of Veterans Affairs offers plenty of ways to do that.

-Unlike the Red Cross, military aid organizations, and the other opportunities, the Department of Veterans Affairs generally offers volunteer slots for stateside volunteering only.
+Unlike the Red Cross, military aid organizations, and other opportunities, the Department of Veterans Affairs offers slots for stateside volunteering only.

-But there is a big need for volunteers in a variety of VA operations.
+But there is a big need for volunteers in various VA operations.
 The problem for some is a simple matter of not knowing where to start or what is expected from a VA volunteer.
-Did you know the Department of Veterans Affairs has a program to match volunteers with VA opportunities in their local area?
+The Department of Veterans Affairs has a program to match volunteers with VA opportunities in their local area.

 VA Voluntary Service accepts applications online for a variety of positions.
 Getting started is as simple as filling out an online form on the VA official site and getting matched with a coordinator in the volunteer’s city or state.

 FAQs About Volunteering With The Department Of Veterans Affairs

 How Do I Get Started Volunteering With The VA?